 There are many benefits to this approach, from infinite horizontal scalability (virtual chains are inherently sharded) to the ability to provide apps with dedicated and reserved resources that guarantee performance.

 The most important benefit though is not related to performance, it has to do with isolation.
 Different virtual chains are isolated, particularly in regard to governance.
 Every virtual chain has its own chain of blocks advancing independently and its own instance of the consensus algorithm executing in parallel.

 This means that if an app has a catastrophic bug, like in the case of The DAO, an extreme governance decision like changing history would not impact the other virtual chains.
 Their blocks would not be affected.

 Every app is required to declare and implement its governance model as a set of smart contracts running in its virtual chain.
-This enables each virtual chain to make its own independent governance decisions, like choosing its consensus algorithm.
+This enables each virtual chain to make its own autonomous governance decisions, like choosing its consensus algorithm.
 What else should we let every app control?

 If an app is free to make governance decisions in its virtual chain, the immediate question becomes: Can an app choose its own block producers?
 Moreover, can an app choose its own validators?

 It turns out this question is one of the most profound ones any blockchain infrastructure has to answer.
 Let’s explore the matrix of possibilities: